- Guide Map

 The stripe on the side of the Space Mountain ride vehicles is produced by a special clear paint with phosphorous added.
 The paint is illuminated by the black lights in the load/unload area and by the all-night maintenance lights throughout the ride.
 There are four incandescent-bound black lights.

-Space Mountain can be found at all four global Disney theme parks.
+Space Mountain can be found at the other four Magic Kingdom-style Disney parks.
 It is said that the Disneyland Paris Space Mountain, followed by Disneyland in California, are the best.

 If you have comments or tips to share with others about touring the Magic Kingdom, please email us.
 Thank you.